 None of the components, while passive, will contain this local configuration.
-Therefore, any construction consisting of the components to be described, will remain passive until activated.
+Therefore, any construction consisting of the

 The junction has the same properties as had the three-state automaton, namely 1. a single entering signal fans out the other three legs, 2. two inputs at a right angle give two outputs on the other two wires, and 3. three simultaneous input signals are mutually anihilated.